 The 1996 Amendments to the Safe Drinking Water Act require that all states conduct Source Water Assessments for public water systems within their boundaries.
 The assessments consist of (1) identification of the Drinking Water Protection Area, i.e., the area at the surface that is directly above that part of the aquifer that supplies groundwater to our well(s), (2) identification of potential sources of pollution within the Drinking Water Protection Area, and (3) determining the susceptibility or relative risk to the well water from those sources.
 The purpose of the assessment is to provide water systems with the information they need to develop a strategy to protect their drinking water resource if they choose.
 The respective Drinking Water Programs of the Department of Human Services and Environmental Quality have completed the assessment for our system.
 A copy of the report is on file at the Public Works Department and City Hall.

 The aquifer(s) supplying water to our well(s): Willamette (sand and gravel).
-For additional information regarding the Willamette aquifer, please visit www.wrd.state.or.us/OWRD/GW/studies.shtml.
+For additional information regarding the Willamette aquifer, please visit: www.oregon.gov/owrd/pages/gw/gw_pubs.aspx.
+Scroll down to locate GW Report No. 22.